Meta-Method/Nova-Corporation-Laws/Essential/Entities/Entity Regulations.md

 * **Entity - 004:** ID has priority for testing usage on 004.
 ED is the only department permitted to order drinks from E-004 unless the cafeteria is set to open, in which any departmental member may order Grey TL drinks.
 Green and Yellow TL drinks may only be ordered by SC with authorization from SC command during emergency situations (such as a raid, or a large-scale riot) or for TAG via their VIP, and Red+ TL drinks may only be ordered for testing purposes.
 For reference on the levels of drinks, read Entity 004 Output List

+* **Entity - 010:** ID has priority for testing purposes, except in emergency situations (such as a raid, or a large-scale riot) in which SC needs the entity to combat hostiles.

+* **Entity - 015:** ID has priority over E-015 for testing purposes.
+Corporation Members (except ID during a test) are not to talk to E-015, only Test Subjects may be used to interact with 015 during a test.
+TC/NTSH and DoO may use the anomalous properties of E-015 for combative purposes.

+* **Entity - 017:** General Regulations apply.

+#### Yellow TL Entities